HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New features**

     - Added the console command `tell restapi refresh` that refreshes Domino REST API to implement a new configuration when executed on the Domino console.
+    - Added the **Prevent Design Refresh** toggle in the **Admin UI** to flag the schema written to the database, so the Domino design task won't replace or delete the schema.
+For more information, see [Edit a schema](../references/usingwebui/schemaui.md#edit-a-schema).

     **Improvements**